 Somebody else said in the comments that climate change was always a luxury belief in Europe, but Europe is having financial problems.

-So is it really the biggest problem in the world if the first thing you do when you have financial problems is you stop paying paying for it?
+So is it really the biggest problem in the world if the first thing you do when you have financial problems is you stop paying for it?

-As soon as money gets tight, that's the first thing that gets unfunded, the biggest problem in the world.
+It's like, wait a minute, as soon as money gets tight, that's the first thing that gets unfunded, the biggest problem in the world?

 Now I realize there's a timing difference, but even so, it feels like not being taken seriously.